 1. Don’t stay up late and get enough sleep: Getting to sleep early is one of the best and easiest ways to boost your immune system.
 If you think you are starting to get sick, go to bed by 9:30 or earlier.
 Adults need 7-8.5 hours, while teenagers and children need more.

 A recent study took 164 healthy men and women with an average age of 30, infected them with the cold virus and quarantined everyone to see who got sick.
 Adults who averaged five or six hours nightly during the study were four times more likely to catch a cold than people who slept at least seven hours per night.
 Of those who slept more than six hours, only 18 percent got colds.

 2. Don’t overtrain at the gym but get enough exercise: I can’t tell you how many times I use to get a cold from overtraining and being exposed to sick people at the gym.
 If you are starting to feel fatigued or achy, skip the gym.
 Missing one day is better than one week.

 3. Don’t go overboard on sugar and flour-based foods: This one is more challenging during the holidays, but the fact is that this combination depletes B1, folate, B12, calcium, magnesium, vitamin C and glutathione.

-The Top Supplements for Colds and Flu for 2018
+Best Supplements for Colds and the Flu 2020

-For 2018, this zinc lozenge has been a consistent winner in late 2017 against the cold and flu.
+For 2020, this zinc lozenge has been a consistent winner against the cold and flu.
 A systematic review found that three placebo-controlled trials that used zinc acetate lozenges in daily doses of over 75 mg showed a 42% reduction in the duration of colds.
 I have found that just one lozenge (19mg) has been effective in stopping the early tickle in your throat that is a sign of a virus.